 My research fits squarely within the field of Population Geography.
 My research highlights the role of context in various aspects related to maternal and child health—primarily reproductive health and family planning decision-making.
 Using my geographic training and quantitative background I aim to build on past approaches and theories found in demography and public health.
 I strive to bring an alternative perspective to issues related to women’s health and development through the use of a quantitative, mixed-disciplinary approach to the examination of the way that individual, family, or household outcomes are conditioned by place; including both the culture and the natural environment.
 I spend considerable amount of time exploring underlying theories of development, resource use and access, building on my own personal experiences and observations from time spent in poor countries and communities.

-Associate Professor, Geography, Environment, and Society
+Professor, Geography, Environment, and Society

 MPC Primary Research Areas